AdobeDocs/media-analytics.en/help/sdk-implement/player-state-tracking/multiple-player-states.md

 - `statesUpdate(statesEnd=[mute, pictureInPicture], statesStart=[fullScreen])` - t1
 - `statesUpdate(statesEnd=[fullScreen], statesStart=[])` - t2

-The number of state updates calls has been reduced from 6 to only 3 for the same behavior.
+The number of state updates calls has been reduced from six to three for the same behavior.
 The last event could also have been a simple `stateEnd(fullScreen)`.

-## Media Collection API implementation
+## Media Collection API implementation {#mpst-api}

-Examples:
+You can use the Media Collection API to implement multiple player state tracking.

+### Example

+The following shows a Media Collection API implementation example for multiple player state tracking.

 ```
 // statesUpdate (ex: mute and pictureInPicture are switched on)